 Solicitors are often nervous of the regulatory implications of working with members of other professions, and SIFA Professional’s long involvement with the legal regulator on behalf of both financial advisers and solicitors enables us to provide the requisite reassurance by regular updates, hard copy guidance and ongoing training.
 With new regulations arriving later in 2019, this support has never been more relevant.

-Only Members of SIFA Professional are listed in the SIFA Professional Directory, which is endorsed by the Law Society and can be accessed via the Membership Extra area of the Law Society site www.lawsociety.org.uk.
+Only Members of SIFA Professional are listed in the SIFA Professional Directory.
+We are proud to be an Affiliate Partner of the Law Society and can be accessed via the Membership Extra area of the Law Society website www.lawsociety.org.uk.
 In addition, the Law Society regularly promotes the Directory, and the merits of working with a SIFA Professional, to the communities of solicitors.

 SIFA Professional’s relationship with the Law Society enables us to display the Law Society logo on client-facing marketing material.
 This material can be used both by Members and their solicitor connections in explaining the importance of joined-up legal and financial advice.